Council Approved Dropped Kerb Contractors

 Q and A’s

-Prices will vary depending upon your location, pavement width, number of kerbs to drop, and whether you want to extend an old dropped kerb.
-While some councils and contractors offer extended dropped kerbs for free, others charge as much as £1800.
+Prices vary depending on where you live, how many kerbs are to be dropped and whether or not you wish to extend an already-dropped kerb.
+Some councils and contractors provide an extended dropped curb for no cost, while others charge up to £1800.
 The actual job usually takes between 1 and 2 days.

 Highways Act 1980 Section 184 states that it is an offense to drive a vehicle on a footway or verge if there isn’t a proper vehicle crossing.
 These are the physical lowering (or dropping) of the kerb and permission to allow vehicles to cross on the public footway.